ATLFlight/ATLFlightDocs/TroubleshootFAQ.md

   3. Power up the Snapdragon Flight board and connect the board to the computer via a USB cable.
   4. Validate the connection by typing “adb devices” on a command prompt or terminal window.

-*NOTE:* If none of the above options work, please contact [Intrinsyc support](https://www.intrinsyc.com/contact-support) to get it reflashed.
+*NOTE:* If none of the above options work, please contact [support](https://www.intrinsyc.com/contact-support) to get it reflashed.

 ## Serial console adapter board
 The serial console adapter board and cable are available as part of the [Snapdragon Flight developer's edition](http://shop.intrinsyc.com/collections/product-development-kits/products/snapdragon-flight-dev-kit).
 This allows the board to be accessed through a USB connector for debugging purposes.
 It also provides jumpers to force the board in fastboot and other special modes if necessary.